BridgeTheMasterBuilder/heji-ly/README.md

 - `warn-on-ill-formed-factor-string` - The factor parser is extremely lenient; it will ignore any unexpected characters and continue parsing.
 Set to #t if you wish to be warned about these unexpected characters.
 - `render-midi` - Set to `#t` if you want a rendered MIDI file.
 No need for `\midi {}` blocks, just set to `#t` and LilyPond will produce a MIDI file as well as a PDF score.
 Default: `#f`
 - `reference-pitch` - The reference pitch to use (only affects MIDI playback).
 Default: `5` (A)
-- `print-naturals` - Whether to print natural accidentals.
-Currently a binary choice that applies to the whole file.
-Default: `#t`